PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 # Background
-This code base to deploy Jupyter Notebooks using JupyterHub is based on the reference implementation from https://github.com/jupyterhub/jupyterhub-deploy-docker.
+This code base to deploy Jupyter Notebooks using JupyterHub is based on the open source reference implementation from https://github.com/jupyterhub/jupyterhub-deploy-docker.

+It also uses Docker (https://www.docker.com/) containers to manage the three pieces of software needed to run this set up:
+1. JupyterHub - takes care of authentication and notebook spawning
+2. Jupyter Notebooks - notebook environment with 2 kernels: Python and R
+3. PostgreSQL - database backend to store notebook user data

 # Installation Guide